Creating opportunities for bright futures in the trades.

 If you’re interested in the Bennett Mechanical Comprehension Test and you are a Nexstar member, you can order it through our Strategic Partner, Data Solutions Internatio

-A: NexTech Academy is not a state-licensed program and does not offer state certifications.
+A: NexTech Tech Builder courses are not state-licensed and do not offer state certifications.
 It is being developed and built as a skills-training program.
 Throughout the program, licensing and certification information may be covered, however, NexTech Academy will not facilitate technicians obtaining licensing.

 A: The program follows both the International Code Council (ICC) and International Association of Plumbing and Mechanical Officials (IAPMO) model codes, and the NFPA 70 National Electrical Code (NEC).

-While NexTech Academy does not directly “teach” code, it recommends that students be aware of their local and state codes, and their requirements, which may differ.
+While NexTech Tech Builder does not directly “teach” code, it recommends that students be aware of their local and state codes, and their requirements, which may differ.

 A: NexTech Academy® has worked to become a North American Technician Excellence (NATE®)-recognized training provider.
 NATE® was founded in 1997; it is the nation’s largest non-profit organization for HVACR and refrigeration technicians.
 NATE®-approved programs have strict guidelines for their training partners.
 NATE® tests are continuously updated to represent the real world of HVACR, as it changes rapidly.
 These tests are developed by a group of industry experts nationwide, and the subjects of these tests are pertinent to contractors, educators, and local utility companies for HVAC businesses to provide utility rebates for their customers.